rickshory/VegNab_old/README.md

 #### Works on
-* Andorid, Version 2.2 or later, Froyo, API 8
+* Android, Version 2.2 or later, Froyo, API 8

 ## Contact